LeoChat/bot-api-docs/Leobot.md

 - **`agentId` (Payload, UUID)** - Parent Agent ID.
 - **`conversation` (Result, partial Conversation)** - Published Conversation, without `eventsIds` or `messagesIds`.

-Published each time a new Conversation with the given Agent was started.
+Published each time a new Conversation with the given Agent has started.

 #### conversationEnded(agentId)

 - **`agentId` (Payload, UUID)** - Parent Agent ID.
 - **`conversation` (Result, partial [Conversation](#conversation))** - Published Conversation, without `eventsIds` or `messagesIds`.

-Published each time a Conversation with the given Agent was ended.
+Published each time a Conversation with the given Agent has ended.

 #### messageSent(conversationId)